-Another budget busting expense for many businesses, training can often be one of the first cuts when money is tight.
-But what if there was a way to host training sessions more cost effectively?
+Another budget-busting expense for many businesses, training can often be one of the first cuts when money is tight.
+But what if there was a way to host training sessions more cost-effectively?
 Well, webcasting can help you achieve exactly that.
 Webcasting your training allows you to deliver content across locations without compromising on important real-time interactions that encourage learning.
 Therefore, you can increase delivery without replicating expensive training sessions, saving time and money.
-In addition, branding, live chat and engagement tools can actually help enhance the learners experience.
+In addition, branding, live chat and engagement tools can actually help enhance the learner’s experience.

 Similarly, if you’re delivering training, it’s possible for you to monetise your content by creating ticketed or private events online.
 So, you’re able to deliver the same quality and experience to more people, without the added venue, travel and time implications.
 Plus, your content is available as a resource to re-use or re-sell in the future.

 According to Deloitte UK Media report, ‘The state of the UK media and entertainment’, exhibitions and trade shows remained hugely popular.
-The growing numbers, sizes and revenue for these types of events in recent years proves there is still value in face-to-face business.
+The growing numbers, sizes and revenue for these types of events in recent years prove there is still value in face-to-face business.
 So, doesn’t webcasting defeat the point of face-to-face?
 Not at all, quite the opposite in fact.

 Secondly, an already well-attended event gives you a very strong foundation to create live content.
 There’s no better way to capture the buzz of an event than allowing your audience to engage with it live as it happens.
 You’ll create FOMO, boost your online presence and brand awareness.
-Live streaming can give you content which will keep on giving long after the event is finished in terms of marketing and exposure.
+Live streaming can give you content that will keep on giving long after the event is finished in terms of marketing and exposure.
 And ultimately, engaging content equals money.

 Historically, live broadcasting was only for those with a mainstream following.
 However, since the dawn of the internet, the world wide web has given us the opportunity to discover whatever we’re into with just a few clicks.

 Whether it’s local clubs, niche sports or specialist skills, everybody now has a platform.
-Webcasting opens up that exciting world of live action previously not accessible.
+Webcasting opens up that exciting world of live-action previously not accessible.
 Hosting ticketed online events can allow many to capitalise on their audience in a way that’s never been possible before.